 Software Development Kit is a distributable set of software tools to enable easier usage of one of more specialized APIs.

 Each channel can have one sitemap, but a sitemap can have as many pages as you need, and each page can have as many nested pages underneath it as you determine.

 A style guide is comprised of design standards that must be followed to keep website consistency.
 It can determine colour, font, images etc.

 This is a listing of terms that are used to represent meaningful categories, such as products, audience segments, or marketing initiatives.

 User-Generated Content (UGC)

 User-Generated Content (UGC) refers to the content that is created by the users of a brand.
-It can be anything from comments, reviews, and images to social media posts.
+It can be anything from comments, reviews, ratings, and images to social media posts.